beAWARE-project/ontology/README.md

 * [Contact](#contact)

 ## Ontology Scope
-The beAWARE ontology is an "all-around" lightweight crisis management ontology for climate-related disasters and represents the following key aspects:
+The beAWARE ontology is an "all-around" lightweight crisis management ontology for climate-related natural disasters and represents the following key aspects:
-* Climate-related natural disasters;
+* Information relevant to Climate-related natural disasters;
 * Analysis of data from multimodal sensors;
 * Rescue team assignments.